 There is pending legislation which the House has passed, but the Senate has sat on, which would limit the ability to stretch the IRA out to a maximum of 10 years.
 Even if that legislation passes, the Stretch IRA will be a good option to at least continue the tax benefits of the inherited IRA for 10 years.

-Yes, you can self-direct your Beneficiary IRA.
+Yes, you can self-direct your Inherited IRA (aka, beneficiary IRA).
 Before you do, make sure you understand the amount of funds you’ll need to take as an RMD, and that you will have available cash in the account to cover those RMDs.
-As I described above, assume you are 50 and inherited a Beneficiary IRA for $100,000.
+As I described above, assume you are 50 and inherited a Inherited IRA for $100,000.
 You will need to take annual distributions of around $3,000.
 So, if you invest all of the $100,000 into an illiquid asset, then you will be unable to take RMDs and you will force the IRA account to pay stiff penalties.
-Consequently, when making a self-directed investment from a Beneficiary IRA, you must take into account the amount of the investment, the total value of the account, and the timeline of the investment (when will it generate cash back to the IRA).
-If you inherited the $100,000 account above, you may decide to only invest $70,000 of the Beneficiary IRA into an illiquid investment (e.g. real estate or private company), while leaving the other $30,000 to be invested into liquid investments like publicly-traded stocks, CDs, cash or mutual funds.
+Consequently, when making a self-directed investment from a Inherited IRA, you must take into account the amount of the investment, the total value of the account, and the timeline of the investment (when will it generate cash back to the IRA).
+If you inherited the $100,000 account above, you may decide to only invest $70,000 of the Inherited IRA into an illiquid investment (e.g. real estate or private company), while leaving the other $30,000 to be invested into liquid investments like publicly-traded stocks, CDs, cash or mutual funds.
 This will leave funds available for RMD until such time as the illiquid investment generates income or is sold for profit.

-Stretching out the benefits of an inherited IRA can be powerful, but make sure you plan for RMDs before you make any self-directed investment from your Beneficiary IRA.
+Stretching out the benefits of an inherited IRA can be powerful, but make sure you plan for RMDs before you make any self-directed investments from your Inherited IRA.

 If you are establishing an estate plan, it is likely that you will have a Revocable Living Trust (“Trust”) as the primary document that outlines who will receive your assets upon your death and what conditions, if any, will be placed on those assets.
 As many persons are aware, a Trust has numerous advantages over a will because upon the death of the owner(s) of the Trust, the surviving trustee of the Trust will have control and authority to distribute the estate of the deceased person without having to go to probate court.
 A will, by contrast, typically must receive Court approval and distribution of the assets occurs only after going through probate court and getting orders from the Court.
 The probate process of a will is expensive, time consuming, and is part of the public record.